BBGard/bbgard.github.io/src/pages/projects/bgp.md

 info:
   My personal photography website!

-  Currently built using WordPress, this site showcases my passion for landscape and nature photography.
+  Currently built using Astro (previously WordPress), this site showcases my passion for landscape and nature photography.

   The site undergoes yearly updates and changes as I continue to learn and improve my skills as a developer and photographer.
-tags: ["Wordpress", "HTML", "CSS",]
+tags: ["Astro", "Wordpress", "HTML", "CSS",]
 blogLink: "/posts/bgp-post-1"
 extLink: "https://www.bengardinerphotography.com"
 image: